 Accordingly, these consolidated financial statements do not reflect a provision for income taxes.
 However, the limited partnerships and the LLCs are required to pay an \$800 fee to the California Franchise Tax Board.
-The Company determined there are no tax positions which must be considered for disclosure.
 There are no current tax examinations pending.